allisonmorgan/epistemic_inequality/README.md

 #### `cache`

 Contains [pickles](https://docs.python.org/2/library/pickle.html) of epidemic size and length.
 The script `summary.py` will return how many simulations were run for each transmission probability, and each particular starting node.
+The files `updatebusinessresults.py`, `updatecompsciresults.py`, and `updatehistoryresults.py`, will add more runs of each epidemic simulation to the files in `cache`.

 #### `data`